StefanFischer/nnUNet-ProgressiveGrowingOfPatchSize/documentation/how_to_use_PGPS_curricula.md

 ### CAREFUL: When directional defined classes are presented

 Directional defined classes are often present in multi-organ segmentation tasks (BTCV, AMOS22, TotalSegmentator) or in Tooth segmentation (ToothFairy).
 They are defined as left/right, upper/lower, or front/back structures or even combinations of multiple directions/axis (BTCV/AMOS: left/right kidney, ToothFairy2: Upper Right Central Incisor).
 As PGPS curricula do have limited context in the starting phase of training, the curriculum struggles with such classes.
-This is mostly due to nnU-Net defaulty used mirror data augmentation. **Those mirror augmentations have to be disabled for such datasets as the performance can be strongly dropping due to this!** This generally also results in improved performance for default nnU-Net with fixed patch size training.
-For this scenario ,there are special trainer files available that disable mirroring augmentation during training and test-time.
+This is mostly due to nnU-Net defaulty used mirror data augmentation. **Be Careful if datasets contain directional-defined classes and also try disabling mirroring!** This might also result in improved performance for default nnU-Net with fixed patch size training.
+For this scenario, there are special trainer files available that disable mirroring augmentation during training and test-time.

 For the curriculum performance mode:
 ```bash